CloudSkills/azure-functions/1-An-Introduction-For-DevOps-Engineers/An-Introduction-For-DevOps-Engineers.md

 The first line is to ensure the `System.Net` library is being used in this function.
 Like a standard PowerShell function, some parameters have been defined:

-- **Request**: This will contain the data coming in from the external HTTP trigger, via a query or a body and this information will be available in this variable in the rest of the script
+- **Request**: This is the name of the "HTTP in" binding defined in `function.json` and will contain the data coming in with the HTTP trigger, via a query or a body, and the data will be available in this variable in the rest of the script.
 - **TriggerMetadata**: This parameter is optional and can be used to access extra information about the trigger.
-The metadata available does vary from binding to binding, but they all contain a `sys` property with some data
+The metadata available does vary from binding to binding, but they all contain a `sys` property with some data.

 ```PowerShell
 using namespace System.Net